vwvw25/email-analyzer-mvp/logic.md

+Here’s your updated logic.md with the new Scoring Model Summary inserted and all recent changes applied:

 # **Overview**

 Subtext is an AI-powered tool that analyzes emails to identify subtle patterns of manipulation, evasion, and accountability avoidance.
 Unlike sentiment analysis, which focuses on tone or emotion, Subtext evaluates how communication structures and phrasing may obscure responsibility or clarity.